 To disable SSL validation on development and testing environments:

 Select the Disable SSL certificate verification for this environment checkbox.

-For more information, see the Procedure: Terminate SSL/TLS at HAProxy section of Configuring SSL/TLS Termination at HAProxy.
+For more information, see Terminate SSL/TLS at HAProxy in Configuring SSL/TLS Termination at HAProxy.

 To install the PASW tile:

-Download the Pivotal Application Service for Windows product file from Pivotal Network.
+Download the Pivotal Application Service for Windows product file.

-Within Pivotal Application Service for Windows, download the Windows FS Injector tool for your workstation OS.
+Download the Windows FS Injector tool for your workstation OS.
 The Injector tool,

 winfs-injector, is an executable binary that adds the Windows Server container base image into the product file.
 This step requires internet access and can take up to 20 minutes.